 Geiranger is a very small town, and it was strange to me that my first time setting foot on Norwegian soil was here.
 I don’t know what I was expecting but it was different than I thought.
 More rugged and scenic that I was anticipating.
 I think I was expecting a large city (which we did visit later, in Bergen).

 We had another fjord stop a few days later in Eidfjord, where we visited an orchard in Ulvik.
 Another rainy day, but still stunning and gorgeous.

 Here are a few photos, my family is not from this area of Norway, but I did sit and think for a moment when we were in this church graveyard that my ancestors are probably buried in a similar cemetery somewhere not too far away.

 Many of you asked about what cruise line we were on and if we like it.
 We sailed on Holland American’s new Koningsdam ship, here is a “bit” of what we all thought of the cruise.

-The boat was brand new, and gorgeous.
-The pool area was a dream and our state room was roomy and very comfortable.
-My favorite part was the large screen tv with on demand movies.
-All of the other cruises we have been on offer very little it the way of in room entertainment, and the tv and movies were are welcome change.
-At first I thought that it would be a big waste, we wouldn’t be in the room much anyway, but we ended spending a lot of time in there (because we had a balcony) and it really made things cozy.
+The boat was brand new and gorgeous.
+The pool area was a dream and our stateroom was one of the largest I’ve ever stayed in and very comfortable.
+My favorite part was the large screen tv with on-demand movies.
+All of the other cruises we have been on offer very little it the way of in-room entertainment.
+The tv and movies were a welcome change.
+At first, I thought that it would be a big waste, we wouldn’t be in the room much anyway, but we ended spending a lot of time in there (because we had a balcony) and it really made things cozy.